ibm-cloud-docs/assistant/migrating.md

 {: #migrate-steps}

 If you want to learn more about the migration process before you begin, see the [IBM Cloud migration documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/resources/instance_migration.html).

+**Attention**: Only the person or group that created the instance or was given `Developer` role access to the instance can migrate it.

 To migrate your service instance, complete these steps: